 - 1-2 tbsp half and half/single cream for brushing

 - Preheat oven to 400F/200C.
 Soak cherries in orange juice for 30 minutes.

 - Meanwhile, in a large bowl combine flour, sugar, baking powder and baking soda.
 Cut butter into the flour mixture with a pastry blender or pulse it in a food processor until the mixture resembles bread crumbs.

 - Beat the eggs and milk with a fork and drain cherries.
 Make a well in the flour mixture and pour in the milk and eggs, add cherries and chocolate, mix well until you form soft dough.
 (If your dough is too sticky add a bit of flour).

-- Place on a parchment lined cookies sheet, and brush the tops of your scones with half & half or single cream.
+- Place on a parchment lined baking sheet, and brush the tops of your scones with half & half or single cream.
 Sprinkle with a bit of sugar if desired.
-(These scones don't have any sugar added to them except for chocolate chunks).
 Bake in the oven for 15 minutes.